 and Dionysus, several basic Christological notions are still present: divine parentage, resurrection after ritual death, the belief in eating a deity, betrayal, a god impregnating a

-mortal woman and then giving birth to that same god, ritual consumption of wine, and a body worshippers made up chiefly of oppressed groups.
+mortal woman and then giving birth to that same god, ritual consumption of wine, and a body of worshippers made up chiefly of oppressed groups.
 The purported founder of the sect, Orpheus, even

 descended into the realm of Hades and returned, like Jesus is supposed to have done.